-Expenses relating to the resolution fund as required under the BRRD and SRM Regulation are deductible for corporate income tax purposes.
+Expenses relating to the resolution fund as required under the BRRD and the SRM Regulation are deductible for corporate income tax purposes.
 The full amount payable is charged to the result in the month of payment.
-The €20 million payable for 2022 was paid as a lump sum in June 2022 and was charged to the income statement.
-BNG Bank's will have to pay a contribution again to the SRF in 2023.
+The €14 million payable for 2023 was paid as a lump sum in June 2023 and was charged to the income statement.
+BNG Bank does not expect to contribute to the SRF in 2024 as the fund has reached its target level and in principle does not require further contributions from participating banks in 2024.